 Here, the speaker is talking about the fact that they are always too busy to find a free period of time when they can do the cleaning, vacuuming, dusting and all the other household chores that are needed to be done regularly.

 The problem is the word occasion.
 Although it means ‘a time at which something happens’, it just seems out of context with the rest of the sentence.
 To say I have no occasion is also not what would be generally considered an accepted phrasal structure.
+It's not what we native speakers would actually say in such a situation.

 What our speaker should have said was I have no time, but they could also say I have no opportunity/chance to do any work at home as I'm so busy.